VamsiPothireddy/K8-HandsOn/1.Introduction/readme.md

-### What is Kubernetees and why we need it ?
+### What is Kubernetes and why do we need it?

-Its an container orchestration platoforms which solves limitation of just contaiers .
-Docker swarm is another orchestration solution but K8 gives more features .
-Lets see the limitation first.
-Im refering doccker as contaier platoform and K8 as orchestration platoform.
+Kubernetes is a container orchestration platform which addresses the limitations of just using containers alone.
+Docker Swarm is another orchestration solution, but Kubernetes offers more features.
+Let's examine the limitations first.
+I'm referring to Docker as the container platform and Kubernetes as the orchestration platform.

 **Limitations**

-Single Node : By default docker installs on single node (may be phusycal machine/ EC2) and runs containers on top of it .
-Which is single point failure .
-K8 address this using master node architecture where mutiple machines (EC2s or physical bare metal boxes) forms cluster
+Single Node: By default, Docker installs on a single node (which may be a physical machine or EC2 instance) and runs containers on top of it.
+This creates a single point of failure.
+Kubernetes addresses this using a master node architecture where multiple machines (EC2 instances or physical bare metal boxes) form a cluster.

-Autohealing: If any container goes down , without orchestration platfrom , we need to again spinup comatiner manually .
-Also need to verify if any container is going down - this is not practical- K8 solves this problem features like hpa (auto scaling concept)
+Autohealing: If any container goes down, without an orchestration platform, we need to manually spin up the container again.
+Also, verifying if any container is going down is not practical.
+Kubernetes solves this problem with features like Horizontal Pod Autoscaler (HPA), which automates the scaling of containers.

-Autoscaling: increase containers based on load ,this can be achieved with K8
+Autoscaling: Increasing containers based on load can be achieved with Kubernetes.

-Not meeting enterprise standards like ,load balancing , white listing , block listing etc .
-All these can be achived throgh k8.
+Meeting enterprise standards such as load balancing, whitelisting, blacklisting, etc., can all be achieved through Kubernetes.

-K8 does not only provides out of box silution , but we have flexibility to create custom functioncality using custom resources.
-Ex: K8 by default provides out of box load balanacing but using ingress controller conceprt we can achieve advanced level of load balancing by integrating with tools like F5 or ngnix
+Kubernetes not only provides out-of-the-box solutions, but also offers flexibility to create custom functionality using custom resources.
+For example, Kubernetes provides load balancing by default, but using the Ingress Controller concept, we can achieve advanced load balancing by integrating with tools like F5 or Nginx.